 This is on Safari but I too have seen it on Firefox on Mac.

-#5 Updated by Brian Lindahl almost 7 years ago
+#5 Updated by Brian Lindahl about 7 years ago

 This appears to be a major fundamental problem in several areas of Redmine that shows the original developer's lack of experience in some areas of web development.
 Paged browsing should be implemented very carefully via Ajax.
 Either don't use it, or use a strategy such as modifying the URL with the hash mark ('#') to capture the page number.